Financial markets, products, actors, and money

 The first financial securities

 These bills of exchange can be viewed as the first financial securities ever invented.
+(Well I got carried away when I wrote this.
+In fact all sorts of promises were made in Antiquity and before, that qualify as financial securities.)
 They are "proto-paper-money".
 They are private money, in the sense that they are signed by their issuer (and then by whoever endorses them).
 They only represent value, whereas gold still incorporated the value it represented.
 Their value depends upon the trustworthiness of their issuer and signatory.
 It is only a private contract.
 But it is used to pay, and then it can be transferred to a third agent (Franco), and used again to pay, etc.

 After his transaction with Carlo, and before he buys his own bill of exchange back from Berthold, David's balance sheet looks like this: